-2.5.2.
+2.7.2.
 Effects of the Proposed Action

 This section discusses the effects of the Proposed Action on the ESA-listed species in the Action Area.
 Most of the effects here focus on MCR steelhead because the facilities operate and releases occur in the MCR region.
-The effects analysis of returning adults (Section 2.5.2.2, Factor 2) looks at the effects on MCR steelhead and Snake River steelhead.
-The effects analysis of juvenile outmigration (Section 2.5.2.3, Factor 3) looks at the effects on other ESA-listed salmonids, such as the Upper Columbia and Lower Columbia species, and determined that all effects in the migration corridor is discountable; MCR steelhead may be affected by fish that residualize.
+The effects analysis of returning adults (Section 2.9, Factor 2) looks at the effects on MCR steelhead and Snake River steelhead.
+The effects analysis of juvenile outmigration (Section 2.10, Factor 3) looks at the effects on other ESA-listed salmonids, such as the Upper Columbia and Lower Columbia species, and determined that all effects in the migration corridor is discountable; MCR steelhead may be affected by fish that residualize.

-2.5.2.1.
+2.8.
 Factor 1.
 The hatchery program does or does not remove fish from the natural population and use them for broodstock

 The Touchet and Umatilla steelhead programs will use listed natural-origin summer steelhead in their broodstocks, as discussed below.
 The Walla Walla spring Chinook salmon hatchery program and the Round Butte Hatchery spring Chinook salmon program may incorporate unlisted natural-origin spring Chinook salmon in the broodstock.
-These two programs would not affect ESA-listed spring Chinook salmon populations.
+Similarly, the Touchet Spring Chinook salmon program may also incorporate natural-origin spring Chinook salmon into the broodstock when collection begins in the Touchet River.
+These programs would not affect ESA-listed spring Chinook salmon populations.

-The Touchet program originally proposed using broodstock consisting of up to 100% naturalorigin steelhead adults in their integrated component of the hatchery program, meaning they may collect a maximum of 36 natural-origin adult summer steelhead from the Touchet River population for a release size of 50,000 smolt (Section 0).
+The Touchet program originally proposed using broodstock consisting of up to 100% naturalorigin steelhead adults in their integrated component of the hatchery program, meaning they may collect a maximum of 36 natural-origin adult summer steelhead from the Touchet River population for a release size of 50,000 smolt (Section 2.4).
 For a current study being conducted in that program, they are utilizing 25% hatchery-origin fish (F1 Touchet Endemic Stock) in the broodstock.
-Moreover, the most recent five year (2011 to 2015) mean abundance of naturalorigin summer steelhead returns to the Touchet River is 331 (Section 2.5.2.2).
+Moreover, the most recent five year (2011 to 2015) mean abundance of naturalorigin summer steelhead returns to the Touchet River is 331 (Section 2.9).
 This does not meet the minimum abundance threshold for the Touchet River population of 1,000 individuals, as outlined in the Recovery Plan for Mid-Columbia Steelhead (NMFS 2009).
 Even though this population does not meet minimum abundance thresholds, the population does not show a clear decreasing trend in recent years, and is generally believed to be at and/or near the replacement level.
 Moreover, this population is not being targeted for viability in the recovery scenarios (NMFS 2009), and is targeted as a "maintained" population.
-The removal of up to 36 adults would have an adverse effect on the population by reducing the overall abundance of naturalorigin steelhead spawning naturally.
+The removal of up to 36 adults would have an adverse effect on the population by reducing the overall abundance of natural-origin steelhead spawning naturally.
 However, these effects would be ameliorated by the resulting increase in naturally spawning hatchery endemic steelhead.
 The naturally spawning hatchery summer steelhead would be expected to increase the overall abundance and productivity of the population even though the hatchery steelhead may not be as productive as the natural-origin summer steelhead (Christie et al. 2014).
-In addition, there are no genetic concerns with removing natural-origin steelhead from the Touchet River population for this program, since the program operation still allows for PNI targets, as outlined in Factor 2 (Section 2.5.2.2).
+In addition, there are no genetic concerns with removing naturalorigin steelhead from the Touchet River population for this program, since the program operation still allows for PNI targets, as outlined in Factor 2 (Section 2.9).